Thru Node: Enterprise-Grade MFT Agent

 How Does Thru Node Work?

-diagram of Thru's hybrid network using Thru Node as an instance on the network to communicate with Thru in the cloud to transfer files between systems on a network or between remote locations and headquarters
+diagram of Thru's hybrid network using Thru Node as an instance on the network to communicate with Thru in the cloud to transfer files between internal and external systems on a network or between remote locations and headquarters

 Using Thru Node in Your Network

-Note: Thru Node does not need to be installed on the system from which it is picking up or dropping off files.
-As long as the node has access to the folder path from the machine it is installed on, the node can function.
+Note: Thru Node does not need to be installed on the same system it transfers files from or to.
+As long as it can access the designated folder path, it functions effectively.

 diagram using mft agent to transfer files between systems on an internal network